More results...

 In the basic medium, amino acids will be deprotonated.
 Therefore, the amino acid remains an anion in the basic medium.

-As an example, glycine (the simplest amino acid) remains as a cation below pH = 2.3. below this pH, the amine group in glycine has been protonated.
-Therefore, it is positively charged.
 When increasing the pH above 2.3, the carboxyl group will be deprotonated.
 So, there will be a negative charge on the carboxyl group.
 At this point, the amine group is positively charged and the carboxyl group is negatively charged.
-Therefore, the net charge on amino acids is zero.
-The molecule with charges on them but the overall charge is zero are called zwitterions.
+Therefore, the net charge on amino acid is zero.
+The molecule has charges on it but the overall charge is zero and these molecules are called zwitterions.

 Glycine will remain as a zwitterion between pH = 2.3 and pH = 9.6. when pH is increased higher than 9.6, the protonated amine group will be deprotonated.
 Therefore, the positive charge on the amine group will be neutralized.
 At this point, there is a negative charge on the carboxyl group.
 So, the net charge of the amino acid molecule will become negative.
 In other words, the amino acid will remain as an anion.